openxpki/openxpki-docker/README.md

 The system is started with the configuration found in the openxpki-config path, **but without any tokens installed**!
 Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates (*there is also a helper script for importing the keys, see below*).

-If you want to setup a two-tier hierarchy we recommend using the our command line ca tool `clca` (https://github.com/openxpki/clca).
+If you want to setup a two-tier hierarchy we recommend using our command line ca tool `clca` (https://github.com/openxpki/clca).

 ## Prebuilt images